 We designed and built two generations of AstroTimers.
-Both are based on GPS chips that were specifically intended to provide accurate times.
+Both are based on GPS chips that were specifcally intended to provide accurate times.
 The GPS chips provide the following:

-- NMEA strings (National Marine Electronics Assoc.) with latitude, longitude, altitude, time, number satellites being tracked and dilution of precision (a measure of the accuracy of the position/time solution) - A 1-PPS (pulse per second) output, consisting of a TTL (transistor-to-transistor level) signal with a rising edge every second.
-The nominal accuracy of this PPS (pulse-per-second) signal is 30 70 ns, according to NavSync (the GPS chip manufacturer) literature. - A variable frequency output, synched to the PPS signal, user-selectable from 10 KHz to 10 MHz.
-We use the GPS chipset's 10 KHz output to generate user-definable signal trains.
-The AstroTimers' pulse counting subroutines impose a delay of 1.3 ms to these signal trains, but this delay is a measured quantity that varies by less than 0.1 ms.
+- NMEA strings (National Marine Electronics Assoc.) with latitude, longitude, altitude, time, number satellites being tracked and dilution of precision (a measure of the accuracy of the position/time solution) - A 1-PPS (pulse per second) output. - A TTL (transistor-to-transistor level) signal with a rising edge every second.
+The nominal accuracy of this PPS (pulse-per-second) signal is 30 70 ns, according to the the GPS chip manufacturers' literature. - A variable frequency output, synched to the PPS signal, user-selectable from 10 KHz to 10 MHz.
+We use the 10 KHz output to generate user-definable signal trains with precisions better than 1 ms.